-B. Stress the biblical functions that the church must perform
+2. Stress the biblical functions that the church must perform

-The most helpful definitions of the local church focus on the functions of God's people as revealed in Scripture instead of the particular forms the church follows.
+The most helpful definitions of the local church focus on the functions of the Church as revealed in Scripture instead of forms.
 The church is a collection of God's own children.
-The relationships of God's people to God and to one another then should be the point of reference out of which congregational programming flows.
-Beginning church planting with a focus on programs can result in structures that do not meet relational needs.
-It is wiser to focus on biblical relationships and let the organizational structure and programs develop accordingly.
+The relationships of God's people to God and to one another should be the point of reference out of which church programs flow.
+Beginning church planting by focusing on programs can result in structures that do not meet relational needs.
+It is wiser to focus on biblical relationships and let the programs develop accordingly.